boilertown/create-boilertown/CONTRIBUTING.md

 ## CLI development

-- You can start developing `create-boilertowns` locally by runing:
+- You can start developing `create-boilertowns` locally by running:

   ```sh
   pnpm run dev